puppetlabs/puppetlabs-postgresql/README.md

 While this module supports both 1.x and 2.x versions of the puppetlabs-apt module, it does not support puppetlabs-apt 2.0.0 or 2.0.1.

-### Postgis support
+### PostGIS support

-Postgis is currently considered an unsupported feature, as it doesn't work on all platforms correctly.
+PostGIS is currently considered an unsupported feature, as it doesn't work on all platforms correctly.

-### All versions of RHEL/Centos
+### All versions of RHEL/CentOS

 If you have SELinux enabled you must add any custom ports you use to the `postgresql_port_t` context.
 You can do this as follows: